Instructions For Using The Scoring Services

 |Level 12||6 paragraphs, 5 essays, 1 research paper; 12 total submissions|

-Your student may submit compositions at any pace.
+Your student may submit compositions at any pace and in any order.
 This service is not a proper course, so there are no required due dates for any assignment.
 Compositions may be submitted at any time within the indicated school year.

 Feedback to submissions will be given within 10 calendar days.
 Generally, scorers will return feedback much quicker (within 3-7 days); however, because of the number of students served by each of our scorers, the 10-day allowance may be necessary during exceptionally busy periods.